 Maya Michele Fein

-As an artist and an educator, I passionately believe that one of the greatest assets a person can possess is the confidence to fully be one's unique self.
-It has taken years of introspection, vulnerability, adventures, and meaningful conversations in addition to moments of humiliation, devastation and absolute bliss to present my authentic self.
-After in-depth studies in theatre, psychology, and education, I can make a positive contribution to the lives of others by challenging them to also confidently be themselves.
+As an artist and an educator, I passionately believe that one of the greatest assets a person can possess is the confidence to reveal one’s authentic self.
+After in-depth studies in theatre, psychology, and educational pedagogy, I am making a positive contribution to the lives of others by challenging my students to also confidently be themselves.
 My classroom is enriched by the sharing of one's world view, the summation of life experiences, ethics, and diverse backgrounds that create an outlook original to the individual.
-I advocate a symbiotic learning relationship where I not only teach the students, but I learn from them and they learn from their peers as well.
+I advocate for a symbiotic learning relationship.
+While I’ve gone through a higher education teaching certificate program, attended and presented at conferences, and researched pedagogy, my learning and teaching philosophy has been most impacted by my students.
+They have inspired me to try different teaching strategies, to go on unexpected paths, and to adapt in order to educate them more effectively.

 I teach what I practice professionally, and I hope to inspire my students to do the same.
-My classes develop essential life skills for individuals such as effective communication, collaboration, public speaking, active listening, assertive writing, thorough reading, original thinking, empathy for others’ perspectives, and an expressive point of view.
+Beyond the technical aspects, my students develop essential life skills such as effective communication, collaboration, public speaking, active listening, assertive writing, thorough reading, original thinking, empathy for others’ perspectives, and an expressive point of view.
 It is through theatre that I hope to enrich the lives of individuals, communities, and the world.
+I’m not just teaching a student, I’m fostering a person.